linux-chenxing/linux-chenxing.org/ip/bach.md

 - dma test ctrl 5 - setting the sinewave gen enables cuts the playing audio but nothing audible comes out.
   - On the miyoo mini setting the sinewave gen register while the music is playing doesn't stop the music.
 Maybe it doesn't actually work?

+- mmc1 dpga cfg2 doesn't seem to control the gain for line out

 ## bank 2

 | offset | name          | 15 | 14 | 13 | 12 | 11 | 10 | 9 | 8 | 7 | 6 | 5 | 4 | 3 | 2 | 1      | 0      |